 JAK inhibitor small molecules: tofacitinib (Xeljanz®)

-NEVER stop prednisone suddenly - speak to your doctor first.
 We are not yet certain whether it is safe to continue immunosuppressive medications during a COVID-19 infection.
 In some situations, your doctor may decide to continue treatment instead of stopping it.
 Speak to your doctor for further advice.

 You may resume your immunosuppressive medication (including biologics) two weeks from onset of symptoms, provided that you have recovered from the COVID-19 related symptoms.